Characters: Pokémon: Generation I - Bulbasaur to Tentacruel

 - This Is a Drill: Despite not being able to learn any drill based moves (at least until Pokémon Black 2 and White 2, in which it can get Drill Run from a move tutor).

-- Took a Level in Badass: Slightly in Gen VI.
+- Slightly in Gen VI.
 Beedrill gained a 10 point boost to its Attack and the new move Fell Stinger, and the introduction of Fairy types has made its Poison typing more useful.
 Gen V also gave it a solid Ground-type move in Drill Run, giving it something to use against Fire, Rock and Steel-Types.

 Pidgey, Pidgeotto, and Pidgeot (Poppo, Pigeon, and Pigeot)

 A brown bird with a cream-colored belly and elements of both pigeons and birds of prey, still in the chick stage, that evolves into a quite large, more mature version of itself with a small red crest of feathers, and then into a human-sized version of itself with the crest now going all the way down its back.
 The first Normal-types in the Dex, and also often one of the first Pokémon caught by anybody in the Kanto and Johto games.
 Their stats are fairly balanced and not weak in any particular regard, but, sadly, they are not very strong in any particular regard either (except, perhaps, speed as of Generation VI); as a result, they tend to be overshadowed by more specialized Pokémon of the same typing.
 Still, it tends to be a staple of in-game teams, since somebody

 - Big Badass Bird of Prey: Pidgeotto, and especially Pidgeot, which is well-known for hunting Magikarp.